-Need a dose of science?
-You’re in luck.
-The Michigan Science Center boasts tons of interactive fun in science, technology, engineering and math.
-The nonprofit organization, dubbed “MiSci” for short, features 250-plus interactive exhibits, plus five theaters – and loads of fun for families.
+Want to help kids learn science outside of the classroom?
+The Michigan Science Center offers plenty of interactive STEM fun in science, technology, engineering and math.
+The nonprofit, known as MiSci for short, features 250-plus interactive exhibits, plus five theaters – and loads of fun for families.

-The museum, formerly known as the Detroit Science Center, isn’t just fun for kids – adults will love the hands-on fun, too.
-While you’re there, check out these must-sees for kids at the Michigan Science Center.
+And this very hands-on museum, formerly known as the Detroit Science Center, isn’t just fun for kids.
+Parents will love the interactive STEM fun, too.
+While you’re here, check out these must-sees for kids at the Michigan Science Center.